mmistakes/minimal-mistakes/_posts/2023-07-29-oauth-authentication-scala-http4s.md

 1. The authorization server on app2 will respond with a token id and an access token
 1. app1 can now request the user's information from app2's API using the access token.

-The OAuth standard is defined under [RFC 6749](https://www.ietf.org/rfc/rfc6749.txt), here we'll find an in-depth explanation of how the framework works.
+The OAuth standard is defined under [RFC 6749](https://www.ietf.org/rfc/rfc6749.txt), here we'll find an in-depth explanation of how the mechanism works.

-## Accessing the Github API through OAuth.
+## 2. Accessing the Github API through OAuth.

-### Setting Up.
+### 2.1.
+Setting Up.

-In this section, we'll build an application that connects to GitHub using OAuth and requests user's information using the GitHub API.
+In this section, we'll build an application that connects to GitHub using OAuth and request user information using the GitHub API.

 To build this application we will need to add the following to our build.sbt file: